Voting in Scotland and UK elections

 Looking for a better Scotland

-RNIB Scotland's manifesto, ‘Looking For A Better Scotland’, urges all political parties to commit to action ahead of the 2026 Scottish Parliament elections, including ensuring people with sight loss can vote independently and in secret.
+RNIB Scotland's manifesto, ‘Looking For A Better Scotland’, urged all political parties to commit to action ahead of the 2026 Scottish Parliament elections, including ensuring people with sight loss can vote independently and in secret.

 The Scottish context